MerkDesigns/RankDB/README.md

 RankDB is a simple desktop app for tracking multiple Overwatch accounts in one place.

-It helps you keep account ranks, notes, currencies, and login details organized without needing a spreadsheet.
+It helps you keep ranks, notes, currencies, login details, and account status organized without needing a spreadsheet.

 ![RankDB preview](preview.gif)

-## What It Does
+## Features

-- Tracks multiple Overwatch accounts in one app
-- Stores ranks for `Tank`, `Damage`, `Support`, and `6v6`
-- Stores Battletags, email/password details, notes, and country info
-- Tracks `Mythic Prisms`, `Overwatch Coins`, `Overwatch Credits`, `Competitive Points`, and `Legacy Points`
-- Lets you group accounts and reorder them
+- Easy access copy Battletag button next to account name
+- Credential manager with autodelete from copy-paste.
+(Password and E-Mail)
+- Track Tank, Damage, Support, and 6v6 ranks
+- Mark ranks as predicted (P) (shows with lower opacity)
+- Refresh account ranks using ow api (very limited)
+- Reset Rank button on actual full on rank reset. (resets all ranks for all accounts and keeps previous ranks in account info tab)
+- Track Mythic Prisms, Overwatch Coins, Overwatch Credits, Competitive Points, and Legacy Points
+- Grouping accounts for the actual degenerates with 1million accounts
+- Sorting accounts by rank regardless of groups (clickon role icons)
-- Separates banned accounts into their own section
+- Move banned accounts into their own section (dont use a groups because sorting will keep banned accounts in their own category)
+- Track dodged games and see how long the next penalty is going to be the next penalty.
+- Customize the app with themes (import / export them or use the premade themes)
-- Supports encrypted backup export and import
+- Export and import all your data in password-protected encrypted backups
-- Supports desktop app updates through GitHub Releases
+- Check for app updates from inside RankDB (doesnt update automatically)

 ## Windows Warning